Currently Funded Projects:

 Central Data Collection Center (CDCC) - Continued Follow-up of PLCO (Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial) Participants

-This project involves ongoing follow-up of a randomized cancer screening trial of more than 20 years duration involving 74,000 females and 74,000 males aged 55-74 at entry at 10 sites around the country.
+This project involves ongoing follow-up of a randomized cancer screening trial of nearly 30 years duration involving 74,000 females and 74,000 males aged 55-74 at entry at 10 sites around the country.
 Individuals in the control group received usual medical care.
 Individuals in the group randomized to screening received screening examinations for lung, and colorectal cancers and, depending on sex, either prostate or ovarian cancer.
 The screening trial was designed to determine whether: 1) screening with flexible sigmoidoscopy can reduce mortality from colorectal cancer; 2) screening with chest x-ray can reduce mortality from lung cancer; 3) screening men with digital rectal examination plus serum prostate-specific antigen can reduce mortality from prostate cancer; and, 4) screening women with CA 125 and transvaginal ultrasound can reduce mortality from ovarian cancer.
 Secondary objectives included: 1) to assess screening variables other than mortality for each of the interventions including sensitivity, specificity, and positive predictive values.
 2) To assess incidence, stage, and survival experience of cancer cases.
 3) To investigate the mortality predictive value of biologic and/or prognostic characterizations of tumor tissue as intermediate endpoints.
 To view publications and results, click here.

-Westat/National Cancer Institute
+Funding Source: Westat/National Cancer Institute

 PI: Robert Greenlee, PhD, MPH